 Every social group has their myths.
-Meme is the au courant word some use for this now, as a kind of shorthand in our ever more foreshortened culture.
+‘Meme’ is the au courant word some use for this now, as a kind of shorthand in our increasingly foreshortened culture.
 Myths take too much time.
 They require story.
 And where myths arise from a need of explanation and understanding, given a universe which is for the most part still unknown, memes are convenient translations of the ‘known.’
-Accepted truths, settled science, so to speak, like climate change—don’t ask too many questions because we don’t have the time, and you’re going to die anyway, so just give us the power now to tell you how to live.
+Accepted truths, settled science, so to speak, like climate change—don’t ask too many questions because we don’t have the time, and you’re going to die anyway, so just give us the power now and we’ll tell you how to live.
 It’s just the sort of rule by butcher’s thumb that a Richard Dawkins might invent to dismiss those matters, like God, or happiness, he is too busy with other memes to think about.

 One of these memes you’ll often hear repeated in book reviews, instead of an application of actual thought, is this: “Happy families are all alike; every unhappy family is unhappy in its own way.”
 This is an observation, out of context, made by Leo Tolstoy in opening the great novel, Anna Karenina.
 Of course, few who use the meme have read or will read that book.
 The story there is far deeper and heady with larger myths.
 It asks too many questions.
 It’s too long, don’t you know.
 You might miss something on TV.
-But a reviewer can appear to be of an intellectual bent, and a member of the club, just by using Mr. Tolstoy’s reduction.
+But a reviewer can appear to be of an intellectual bent, and a member of the club, just by using Mr. Tolstoy’s famous reduction.

 Having just encountered the quote once again in my reading, I was thinking about its overuse and probable popularity due to the lack of purpose many people seem to feel and with that the absence of happiness that comes with having aspirations and found myself considering the sweet and sour of my own small family.
 Mr. Tolstoy’s observation just did not stick.
 And besides, why that observation and not something like, say, ‘Very little is needed to make a happy life; it is all within yourself, and in your way of thinking.’
 Marcus Aurelius said that.
 He was a very wise fellow, and very powerful as well.
 He could afford to say anything.
 Importantly, his statement does not give itself to any absolute principle.
 Merely a direction to think.